 Install FreeRADIUS

 Copy the FreeRADIUS package to your local Linux system.
-The package should consists of the following components:
+The package should consist of the following components:

 -